algolia/api-clients-automation/website/docs/automation/addNewApiClient.md

 ---
-title: Add a new client
+title: Add a new API client
 ---

-# Add a new client
+# Add a new API client

-Adding a client requires a manual steps in order to setup the tooling, generation scripts and properly generate the code.
+Adding an API client requires a manual steps in order to setup the tooling, generation scripts and properly generate the code.
 We recommend getting inspirations from existing clients such as `javascript-recommend`.

 :::info